 Adivasis, within indigenous groups, are a community who were forcefully brought by the British in the 18th century from Central India to work in the tea plantations of Assam.
 Most of the major Adivasi tribes in Assam – including the Oraon, Munda, Kharia, Santhal, Gorh, Ho, Saora, and Bhil – continue to live inside tea plantation enclaves or villages.
 Due to their minority ethnic status and isolation on tea plantations, Adivasis experience serious marginalization in Assam.

 PAJHRA’s goal is to help enable the Adivasi community to promote their own development and wellbeing.
 It does so by bringing individuals and groups together to tackle community challenges including education, labour rights, trafficking, and disaster response, among others.
 PAJHRA collaborates with organisations within the Adivasi community – such as Adivasi NGOs, youth bodies, women’s organisations, and literary organisations (Sahitya Sabhas) that are preserving Adivasi languages and cultures.
-PAJHRA also partners with organisations outside the Adivasi community – such as non-Adivasi NGOs, church development agencies, and many regional and national development agencies.
+PAJHRA also partners with organisations outside the Adivasi community – such as non-Adivasi NGOs, other development agencies, and many regional and national development agencies.
 Finally, PAJHRA collaborates with networks.

 A self-reliant and confident Adivasi community with permanent and legitimate place in North East India, coexisting in harmony with other tribes and communities.